Radrados/agileProject/README.md

 4. Navigate to the project director in terminal

-5. (optional but recommended) Create a Python virtual environment and activate it:
+5. Create a Python virtual environment and activate it:
 ```bash
 python3 -m venv venv
 source venv/bin/activate